There are proven solutions to homelessness.

 The $652.8 million affordable housing bond measure was intended to create permanently affordable homes across greater Portland for seniors, working families, veterans, and others in need of them.

-This measure provides critical funding for supportive services to accompany the affordable housing measures previously passed, to ensure that for the next decade, direct service provideres will have the resources they need to provide lifesaving supports for people transitioning out of homelessness and at risk of experiencing homelessess in the Portland metro region.
-The implementation timeline of this measure is outlined here:
+This measure, which voters approved in May 2020 and began coming online in July 2021, provides critical funding for supportive services to accompany the affordable housing construction measures previously passed to ensure that for the next decade, direct service providers will have the resources they need to provide lifesaving support and resources for people transitioning out of homelessness and those at risk of experiencing homelessness in the Portland metro region.

 What can we do?